eonarheim/planet-wars-competition/readme.md

 Planets are laid out on a 2D grid.
 Each planet has an X and Y coordinate, an ID number, growth rate, and amount of ships required to colonize from the neutral player.

-The number of turns it takes a fleet to travel from a source planet to a destionation planet is given by the ceiling of euclidean distance between 2 planets:
+The number of turns it takes a fleet to travel from a source planet to a destination planet is given by the ceiling of euclidean distance between 2 planets:
 ```javascript
  Math.ceil(Math.sqrt(
         Math.pow(destination.x - source.x, 2) +